klequis/zz-haskell-notebook/README.md

 Files in the repository address subjects at greater length.
 However, I'm a beginner at haskell and they more reflect my thinking than information you should take as correct.

-Some definitions are copied straight from the book [Haskell Programming from first principles](https://haskellbook.com/) because the made sense to me.
+Some definitions are copied straight from the book [Haskell Programming from first principles](https://haskellbook.com/) because they made sense to me as is.
 Some are enhanced with information from other sources or have text that is my personal interpretation.
 So again, I'm a Haskell beginner ...

 If you would like to contribute to a definition please feel free to credate a new one or comment on an existing one.